zcoo/fluss/website/docs/quickstart/security.md

 -- switch to developer user context
 USE CATALOG developer_catalog;

--- write data using developer credientials
+-- write data using developer credentials
 INSERT INTO fluss_order VALUES (1, 1.0);
 ```
 The job should succeed as shown in the Flink UI.